adeo/mozaic-design-system/src/pages/Contributing/Glossary/index.md

 ## Git

 Git is an open-source version control system that stores the modifications in a central repository.

-GitHub
+## GitHub

 GitHub is a project hosting platform for collaboration and version control.
 It allows people to work together on a product.

 ## Abstract

-Abstract is a software like GitHub, using by the designers to collaborate on design files.
+Abstract is a software like GitHub, used by the designers to collaborate on design files.

-## Master

-This is the source of truth of our work where you will find the latest and safest version of Mozaic.

 ## Branch

 Branching, in version control and software configuration management, is the duplication of an object under version control so that modifications can occur in parallel along multiple branches.
 Learn more (https://help.github.com/en/articles/about-branches)

+## Master Branch (on Github)

+The latest unified code version.
+This is where we merge pull-requests before releasing it.

+## Master Branch (on Abstract)

+This is the source of truth of our design work where you will find the latest and safest version of Mozaic.

 ## Pull request